-“Emergency Safety Intervention” is the use of seclusion or physical restrain, but does not include physical escort or the use of time-out.
+“Emergency Safety Intervention” is the use of seclusion or physical restraint, but does not include physical escort or the use of time-out.

 “Incident” means each occurrence of the use of an emergency safety intervention.